 The Commission is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 These risks are covered by insurance purchased from VML Insurance Programs, a group insurance pool in the Commonwealth of Virginia.
 There have been no significant reductions in insurance coverage from the prior year, and settled claims have not exceeded insurance coverage for the past three years.

 Note 11.
-Pending GASB Statements
+Pending GASB Statement

-At June 30, 2019, the Governmental Accounting Standards Board (GASB) had issued statements not yet implemented by the Commission.
-The statements which might impact the Commission are as follows:
+At June 30, 2020, the Governmental Accounting Standards Board (GASB) had issued a statement not yet implemented by the Commission.
+The statement which might impact the Commission is as follows: